yasmin-alshurafa/introduction-to-interactive-media/November 24/README.md

 ![](img9.png)

 ### Note: The video of how the game works is very big to be displayed, but it can be downloaded to be viewed.
-The video is in November 24 folder named "vid5.mov"
+The video is in this link (https://drive.google.com/file/d/18W0CupSZyVannEHDC7fnV2tM-1olfR9p/view?usp=sharing)

 ## Schematic